theliuy/memoizewrapper/README.md

 A python module provides decorators to store wrapped function's return values into memory.
 They are used on relatively expensive functions, which allows a certain delay.
 For example, they can be used when load meta data from database, which is assumed won't change frequently.

+WARNING: It is tested in Python 3.5.1. `keygenerator` module uses `inspect`, which keeps changing (the interface was changed after 3.4.4 even).
+In `test` part, `nonlocal` is used also, which makes Python 2.x unhappy.
+Making it compatible with Python 2.6.x to 3.5.x is on my list.

 ## Features

 - Expiring Memoize decorator which allows user to set a time-to-live on cache.
 (Of course, 0 means forever)